-The manga version also throws in a Your Princess Is In Another Castle halfway through, when the HiME unite to defeat Nagi and the Orphans.
+The manga version also throws this in halfway through, when the HiME unite to defeat Nagi and the Orphans.
 Right after their celebration, Searrs arrives on the scene and shoots everything to hell by deposing Mashiro as headmaster and effectively holding the entire school hostage, stating that she and the HiME have outgrown their purpose now that the Orphans are "no longer a threat".

 Episode 11 of Cowboy Bebop has most of the cast in a position (suffering from an unknown poison and days away from coming into human contact) where we're left to assume they all died, apparently.
 Episode 12 begins with Spike waking up scared from a really bad nightmare.